 4. Consider what you want and need in the home itself

 It can be helpful to start with a list of things you wish you had in your current home.
 Maybe your kitchen is too cramped, you don’t get enough natural light, or you find your 8-foot ceilings oppressive.
 Whatever it is, start making your wish list, and look for homes that can make your wishes come true.

 - How do I feel about the noise level?

 - Where will I go for shopping, dining, recreation, exercise, and other regular activities?

 - Do the neighbors seem friendly?
 Is there a sense of community?

 - How will I get where I need to go every day?

 When you’re ready to start shopping for a new home in the Des Moines metro, check out the variety available in the Hubbell Homes family of communities.
-Whether you are interested in building a custom home or purchasing one that is move-in ready, we have a wide range of properties and home sites available.
+Whether you are interested in building a more personalized home or purchasing one that is move-in ready, we have a wide range of properties and home sites available.
 Get in touch today!